Windermere Community Larder

 The Windermere Community Larder events are held at Marchesi Centre, Holly Road, Windermere.

-They take place every second and fourth Friday of the month.
+They take place every second and fourth Friday of the month between 15:00 - 17:00.

 Please follow us on Facebook for latest news and updates.